OniAkuma96/book_bin/README.md

     - Users can completely remove items from their bag

 - Testing Stripe payments
     - First I tested a successful payment with card number 4242 4242 4242 4242.
-The loading spinner correctly comes up, the order is successful and the order summary is correctly displayed with a toast message to the user that their order was successful
+The loading spinner correctly comes up, the order is successful and the order summary is correctly displayed with a toast message to the user that their order was successful.
+However the confirmation email does not send and the webhook is getting a 500 error and I'm not sure how to fix this
     - Next I tested an unsuccessful payment with card number 4000 0000 0000 9995.
 The payment fails and a message is displayed to the user telling them they have insufficient funds.
     - Testing webhooks: Here is the test for a payment_intent.payment_failed through the deployed heroku site:
         ![payment failed](/media/wh-test-payment-failed.png)